jszkrybalo/portfolio/Final_project.md

 This section will shift the focus to non-profit theatre.
 It will first describe how the revenue streams differ from Broadway.
 Then, a visualization will show the growth of the non-profit theatre sector over time, measured by yearly revenue.
 This section will conclude with a call to action that empowers and encourages the audience to attend local theatre productions.

+### Data
+The data about Broadway revenues and attendance comes from The Broadway League.
+The complete dataset can be found online at https://broadwayleague.com/research/grosses-broadway-nyc/

+Data about inflation will be taken from the Bureau of Labor Statistics' website, https://stats.bls.gov/